RavinSG/LabMarker/README.md

 pip install -r requirements.txt
 ```

+## Usage

+Currently, there are five main functionalities implemented in the package.

+1. Check late submissions
+2. Check whether there are new/updated submissions after downloading a lab
+3. Extract all submission.tar files
+4. Remove all extracted files and revert the submission to as it was downloaded
+5. Download submissions through SSH from the CSE server

 ## Folder Structure
 The script expects the downloaded submissions to be in the following file structure.